Frequently Asked Questions for Students

 What is the status of Course Materials and Services Fees?

-With the campus providing remote delivery of instruction for fall 2020 and winter 2021, UC Davis is continuing to suspend all undergraduate and graduate Course Materials and Services Fees that are tied to specific courses.
-Course Materials and Services Fees associated with DVM, MBA, and MD programs, which have a different structure (generally charged at the program level instead of the course level), will not be suspended.
-Please note that you may see the fees reflected in Schedule Builder, however, the fees described above will not be charged in the billing process.
+With the campus providing remote delivery of instruction for spring and summer 2021, UC Davis is continuing to suspend all undergraduate and graduate Course Materials and Services Fees that are tied to specific courses.
+Please note that you may see these fees reflected in Schedule Builder, however, they will not be charged in the billing process.
+Course Materials and Services Fees associated with DVM, MBA, and MD programs, which are generally charged at the program level instead of the course level, will not be adjusted unless specifically requested by the school.